Does Ford have hybrid and electric vehicles?

 Battery Electric Vehicles (BEV) use an electric motor that runs on 100% battery power and charges from an electric charging point.
 That means there is no need to fill it with petrol or diesel, and it will emit zero tailpipe emissions when being driven.

-Our all-electric vehicles are equipped with Lithium-ion (Li-ion) battery packs.
+Our all-electric vehicles are equipped with lithium-ion (Li-ion) battery packs.
 With their high energy capacity, Li-ion batteries pack a lot of power into a small and lightweight unit.

-Here’s how all-electric vehicles work: a charge gives the batteries chemical energy, which can then be ‘discharged’ into the connected motor.
+A charge gives the batteries chemical energy, which can then be ‘discharged’ into the connected motor.
 This is what drives the vehicle and gives your Ford BEV such a smooth ride.

 In addition, all of our BEVs are equipped with regenerative braking.
 Energy that would otherwise be lost from coasting or braking is recovered and channelled directly into the battery.
 This makes the most of the vehicle’s electric range.